QuentinMaz/MDPFuzz_Replicability_Study_Artifact/replication/README.md

 Therefore, for **each case study**, the parameter analysis (RQ3) requires **110** executions.
 That's the reason why we definitively deem the *CARLA* case study untractable.
 To that regard, we remind the user *CARLA* is compatible with Docker and that it has to be setup manually (see the instructions in `carla/`).
+If so, don't forget to copy the data of the container to your local system with `cp -r data_rq2/ /output`.

 We separate the data analysis of RQ2 from RQ3, so that you can first execute and plot the figures for RQ2 before starting the parameter analysis (i.e, RQ3).

-Similarly to the reproduciton experiments in `reproduction/`, you will find for each use case bash scripts to help you launch the experiments (namely, `launch_rq2.sh` and `launch_rq3.sh`).
+Similarly to the reproduction experiments (in `reproduction/`), you will find for each use case bash scripts to help you launch the experiments (namely, `launch_rq2.sh` and `launch_rq3.sh`).
-To use them though, it might be required to make the script executable, which can be done with `chmod +x launch_rq2.sh` and `chmod +x launch_rq3.sh`.
+To use them though, it might be required to make the scripts executable, which can be done with `chmod +x launch_rq2.sh` and `chmod +x launch_rq3.sh`.

 ## Computing the results and plotting the figures